ZhangZhiHao233/MR-to-CT/README.md

-# A Simple Two-stage Network for MR-CT Translation
+# A Simple Two-stage Residual Network for MR-CT Translation
 SynthRAD Challenge